mateuszarchicinski/Restful-API--NodeJS-ExpressJS/README.md

 npm install --production
 ```

-However if you work with API locally install all modules using the comand:
+However, if you work with API locally install all modules using command:
 ```
 npm install
 ```

 It will install tool called <a href="https://nodemon.io/" target="_blank" rel="help">Nodemon</a> which will monitor for any changes in API source and automatically restart created server.
-Simply run using the comand:
+Simply run using command:
 ```
 nodemon app
 ```